kamranjafari93/AnalyzeRepositoriesMethods/README.md

 If commits contain no method's modification in defined condition, you'll see this message: "No Result!
 Test Other Repositories" .

 If something goes wrong or you enter the address wrong, you'll see this message: "Execution Failed.
 Check your address and try again"

+## Test

+This script has been tested on several repositories including: https://github.com/akarnokd/RxJava2Interop and https://github.com/realm/realm-java and the results are included for download.